matthewhu8/Socratic/README.md

-# SocraticMonoRepo
+# Socratic Application Repository
-Codebase for the socratic web app
+Codebase for the socratic web app.
+This is the Mono-repo right now for all our code.

 Make sure you have the requirements downloaded.